Scabies is a skin condition caused by a tiny mite that gets under the skin and lays eggs.

 Treatment for scabies

-A pharmacist will recommend a cream or lotion that you apply over your body.
-It's important to read the instructions carefully.
+They will recommend a cream or lotion that you apply over your whole body.
+You can buy this without a prescription.
+It's important you read the instructions carefully.
 You'll need to repeat the treatment 1 week later.

 If you have had sexual contact with anyone in the past 8 weeks, they should also be treated.